 There are two bus services called SkyBus and StarBusShuttle that cost around 18 AUD one way from the airport to Melbourne's CBD at Southern Cross Station.
 Services are available 24 hours a day, 7 days a week.
 Tickets can be purchased at the airport or online (SkyBus or StarBusShuttle).

 Alternatively, a private taxi will typically cost between 50 and 70 AUD and an Uber will usually cost between 40 and 60 AUD.

 Visitors from outside Australia should note that the conference will take place at the start of Melbourne summer.
 During the month of December, the average maximum temperature in Melbourne is 24°C and the average minimum is 14°C. Further information about average weather conditions and reliable weather forecasts are available from Australia's Bureau of Meteorology.

 December is an ideal time to visit Melbourne and its surrounding beaches.
-For those participants who wish to stay longer, there is plenty to do around Victoria, from taking in the spectacular views of the Great Ocean Road to seeing penguins and koalas on Philip Island.
+For those participants who wish to stay longer, there is plenty to do around Victoria, from taking in the spectacular views of the Great Ocean Road to seeing penguins and koalas on Philip Island to doing the Billibellary's Walk on the University of Melbourne's Parkville campus.
 For tourist information about Victoria, see: https://www.visitvictoria.com